PxTools/pxtools.github.io/docs/PxWeb2/documentation/installation-on-iis.md

 - A supported Windows server with IIS installed.
 - The [URL Rewrite module](https://www.iis.net/downloads/microsoft/url-rewrite) must be installed on your IIS.
-- ApiUrl to your PxWebapi 2 installation.
+- ApiUrl to your PxWebApi 2 installation.
   If your tables endpoint is at `https://your.api.server/PxWeb/api/v2/tables` then your ApiUrl is `https://your.api.server/PxWeb/api/v2`  (omit a trailing slash, one is added automatically)